-The plan is that some of the TGV trains which currently use the Gare De Lyon and the Gare Montparnasse, will ultimately be switched to using Austerlitz.
+There may be a plan is for some of the TGV trains which currently use the Gare De Lyon and the Gare Montparnasse, too be ultimately switched to using Austerlitz.

 The voies (platforms/tracks) 1 - 7 which they will eventually utilise have already been constructed, but the Intercités and TER trains from Austerlitz are currently using them, because the gorgeous, older train shed which they typically depart from, is being refurbished.

 However, these voies (platforms/tracks) 1 - 7 are farther from the main concourse, so it's a good idea to allow at least 7 minutes when making a connection from the metro or RER trains.

 Because the trains to Bordeaux (and beyond) were moved to Montparnasse station, the gare d'Austerlitz had begun to resemble something akin to a living museum to past glories of train travel, particularly when seen from its line 5 Metro station.

 However, a modernisation program is underway, that should reflect the fact that some long distance trains still do depart from Austerlitz train station.